JoshCMoore/Massmine-for-the-Masses/README.md

 DIY steps: To have full implementation of the forgot password functionality, you need to either set up an SMTP server or use a third party service and change from the current file-based system to an email-based system in webapp/webappproject/settings.py

-# Documentation Report (Last updated Mar.
-17, 2019)
+# Documentation Report (Last updated Apr.
+9, 2019)
 https://docs.google.com/document/d/1AWmd1aNhKdGEgJwtUmRVg8DjnDtYorHeFS1gr_bBCEg/edit?usp=sharing

 # Slides